ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 - Structured learning activities following the Pattern-Based Learning approach

-The ASL project will also extend the learning opportunities for individual low-skilled or low-qualified
+The ASL project will also extend the learning opportunities for individual low-skilled or low-qualified adults.
+We will develop innovative digital social education practices through the realization of an intelligent and proactive learning environment that analyzes the learners' activities.

 The concrete aims of the project are:

-2. To develop a functioning collaborative learning environment to help them identify skills gaps and
+2. To develop a functioning collaborative learning environment to help them identify skills gaps and needs and to collaborate locally and independently for joint capacity-building.

 The ASL project addresses the following primary needs: